 Uncategorised

 Insolvency negligence claims should be commenced promptly.
 The primary limitation period is six years from when the cause of action accrued, or three years from the claimant’s date of knowledge.
 Identifying the limitation date isn’t always straightforward, so specialist legal advice should therefore be taken from independent lawyers.

-We will be happy to provide you with an assessment of your case free of charge, and to consider its suitability for no win, no fee funding.
-Call us on 0333 888 0403 or email details of your claim to us at [email protected]
+Just call us on 0333 888 0403 or email details of your claim to [email protected] and we will be happy to provide you with an assessment of your case free of charge, and to consider its suitability for No Win, No Fee funding.

+Uncategorised